 Co-op Flip Tax 101

 A Flip Tax is a fee that is paid in addition to the purchase price of a co-op apartment following a sale.
-It can be paid by either buyers or seller – more on that in a moment – and can be either a flat rate or percentage of the sale price or profit made.
-The price varies by building and can be hard to pin down.
+Either buyers or seller can pay it – more on that in a moment – and can be either a flat rate or percentage of the sale price or profit made.
+The amount varies by building and can be hard to pin down.
 Because of NYC’s typical 6% real estate commission, closing costs for sellers are sky high.
 Often more than 8% of the sales price.
 While you won’t be able to eliminate the Flip Tax you have a chance of being able to negotiate the 6% commission when selling.

 The flip tax work as a way for co-ops to bulk up cash reserves for the future.
 It also prevents people from buying apartments at a cheap rate, then turning around and selling them for much more without putting anything into the value of the residence.

-If you’re currently looking to buy a co-op you should ask early whether the property requires a flip tax to be paid by the buyer.
-In any case, the co-op doesn’t care who pays it, they just want to see it go into their reserves.
+If you’re currently looking to buy a co-op, you should ask early whether the property requires a flip tax to be paid by the buyer.
+In any case, the co-op doesn’t care who pays it; they want to see it go into their reserves.

 As mentioned above, the profit goes directly to a co-op’s operating expenses.
 The point is to avoid assessments and maintenance increases for the shareholders.
 With thousands of dollars in reserve funds, if the building requires a capital improvement project, often the flip taxes from past sales can pay for the project in full or at least a good part of it.
 In turn, the maintenance fees won’t need to be increased, and assessments wouldn’t be necessary either.

 How Much Is A Typical Tax?